Introduction

 Content Integrations

 Content integrations should be used when documents or records need to be viewed in their entirety within the application and constantly kept synchronized to the remote repository.
-Since content integrations require direct integration with the remote repository during the lifetime of the workspace they can be inconvenient to work with.
+Since content integrations require direct integration with the remote repository during the lifetime of the workspace, they can be inconvenient to work with.
 However, you can alternatively upload the content manually directly into the workspace or use a Service Integration (described below) to automatically copy content from a remote system based on events.

 A simple example of a content integration is providing documents from a Google Drive for viewing in an application.
 The user who has access to the documents can either manually or programmatically add the drive or individual document to the workspace as part of its assets list.
 Any user with access to the document will then be able to access those documents directly from the drive.